dtekcth/data101/src/beginner/editor.md

 After installing VSCode, start it.
 You can now begin programming by creating a new file and start typing.
 We will now go through some tips on how to use the program but it is okay if you don't remember all of it, you can always come back here later when you have become more used to programming.

-**Before reading on we recommend that you download a project using git as some commands will have examples for you to test which will not work if your current folder is empty**

 ## Using shortcuts

 To give you a taste of what's to come, with VSCode focused, press !kbd[!ctrl+O] and select the folder that you have cloned using Git.